g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 * _Belief propagation_.
 It seems to help with aligning different parts of the mind, for instance getting my <a href="{{system}}">automatic and explicit</a> circuits to pass information.
 Often a premise will change ("System 2"), without the intuitive associations changing ("System 1").
 (Though I endorse resisting the inverse changes, where your feelings determine a belief.)<br><br>
 * _Hypothesis generation_.
 If you don't know what's wrong it is obviously helpful to get ideas from an entangled source.<br><br>
+* _Aid to debiasing_.
+Noticing is moving things from the periphery of your attention into consciousness, where you can evaluate it.
+For instance, people often don't "notice" their own current emotional state in this sense, but that's vital information if you're trying to be rational - if you're feeling threatened by a person or a topic, you're primed to reject arguments around it.
+Cue to double-check your reasoning, or to revisit later, once you've calmed down.<br><br>
 * _Emotional processing_.
 I don't know how or <a href="{{rumi}}">when</a> thinking about things makes you feel better.
 But it usually works for me.<br><br>
 * _Pretext for deep conversations_.
 I've done a few of these kind of workshops, and every single time I meet really interesting people where they're there to open up.

 <br><br>